On September 24th and 25th 2021 come celebrate the equinox at THEATRE IN THE BUSH!

 The event will also be rebroadcast on September 26th and the link can be accessed through Yukontickets.com (more information to come).

-Set deep in Yukon’s boreal forest Theatre in the Bush takes the ritual and mad magic of a bush party and distills it into an interactive, multidisciplinary event.
+Set deep in Yukon’s boreal forest on the traditional territory of the Kwanlin Dün First Nation and the Ta’an Kwäch'än Council Theatre in the Bush takes the mad magic of a bush party and distills it into an interactive, multidisciplinary event.

-Featuring a line up of the best and brightest Yukon creators and special guests from across the country, Theatre in the Bush offers playful, daring theatre,dance, underwear fights, spoken word, gourmet food, bonfires and music mixed with a healthy dose of folksy Yukon charm.
+Featuring a stellar line up of innovative Yukon creators, Theatre in the Bush offers playful daring theatre, dance, storytelling, choose your own adventure puppet shows and music mixed with a healthy dose of folksy Yukon charm.

 We keep things simple and count as our most trusted materials: hot glue, cardboard and magnets.
 No matter what the content of the production our starting place is: How do we create this work physically with what we have at hand?
 If we can’t build it from found materials, buy it cheap or borrow it, we tell the story simply.

 Since 2006 Ramshackle Theatre has been presenting and touring original work.
 Under the Artistic Directorship of Brian Fidler the company has presented two productions at the Summerworks Performance Festival (The Cloaker and the Cabinet 2007, Broken 2012), brought our production Sci-Fi Double Feature to Victoria, Vancouver, The Banff Centre for the Arts and to the National Arts Centre in Ottawa and toured the solo play Broken about Alzheimer’s Disease, across the country.